 So much of this book was relatable, and almost painfully so.
 Surely that is in part due to similarities in our lives and upbringings as women of nearly the same age (and in relatively close proximity—opposite sides of PA!).
 Yet, I have a feeling this connection hits on a more universal note, too.

-“anxiety” hit me the hardest in terms of wondering how Lewis had been able to capture my own feelings so beautifully: “It’s real, and it’s all your fault.”
+“anxiety” hit me the hardest, wondering how Lewis had been able to capture my own feelings so beautifully.”It’s real, and it’s all your fault.”
 In the context of the poem, it would be hard to read that line and not be met with chills.